CONTENTS

 Ellen MARTIN servant 16 Domestic Servant Cook born Trent, Somerset

 Louisa married William Joseph NORRIS in Sherborne in 1890.
 William was born in Sherborne in about 1867 and was the younger brother of George Henry NORRIS.
 William and Louisa had at least two children together, both born in Bristol - William George, born c.
 1894, and Gertrude May, born c.
 1896.
-This is how William and Louisa appear in the 1891 and 1901 censuses:
+This is how William and Louisa appear in the 1891, 1901 and 1911 censuses:

 William J. NORRIS aged 23 Cabinet Maker born Sherborne, Dorset